 However, part of providing the best care possible is effectively using recommended, safe, and the best options possible for your chinchilla bedding.

-I’ve owned a chinchilla for several years now and have tried several bedding options, and here’s what I can tell you on this topic.
+I’ve owned a chinchilla for 5+ years now and have tried several bedding options, and here’s what I can tell you on this topic.

 So, while you can use newspaper as one option for chinchilla bedding, it’s certainly not the best route for a few reasons.

-I plan to break down the specifics in case you do desire to use newspaper and present alternatives to consider.
+I plan to break down the specifics in case you do desire to use newspapers as your chinchilla bedding and present alternatives to consider.

 Here’s what I intend on covering in today’s post: